fuma-nama/discord-bot-template/packages/db/README.md

 You need to update:

 -   The `db:push` command in `package.json`
--   Migrate script in `./scripts/migrate.mjs`
+-   Migrate script in `./scripts/migrate.mjs`.
+If you're using MySQL, you can replace it with the [`drizzle-kit push:`](https://orm.drizzle.team/kit-docs/commands#prototype--push) command instead.
 -   Database client & schema in `./src/db.ts` and `./src/schema.ts`